Bagged Polynomial Regression and Neural Networks: Bagged Polynomial Regression with Random Projections

+Nevertheless, it is possible to improve the theoretical results for BPR with random projections and related estimators by modifying the algorithm to allow for non-random sampling of features (e.g. through IPW) or by using iterative procedures with variable selection steps.
+We refer interested readers to \cite{iterForestsYu} for estimators with these features in the case of random forests.
+On the other hand, the theoretical results for BPR can be extended to the case of marginal effect estimation studied in Theorem \ref{theorem:ME_rates}, when APDs are estimated by averaging the estimated derivatives for each base model.
+In the following section we detail how to do so in the context of our empirical application and note that the same trade-offs highlighted by Theorem \ref{theorem:ME_rates} also extend to BPR.

-This procedure can be used for both classification and regression problems.
-In the case of classification problems, we use logistic regression and minimize a logistic loss in step 5 of Algorithm 1, and instead of taking the average of the $M$ models we take the majority vote (median).
+Finally, BPR with random projections can be used for both classification and regression problems.
+In the case of classification problems, we use logistic regression and minimize the logistic (cross-entropy) loss in step 5 of Algorithm 1, and instead of taking the average of the $M$ models we take the majority vote (median).
 In this case, bagging can be particularly useful as the activation function is non-linear so the models we train will have low bias and high variance.
-As in random forest, by taking the median/average of $M$ models we can successfully control the variance of the overall model and achieve a lower generalization error.
+As in random forests, by taking the median/average of $M$ models we control the variance of the overall model and achieve a lower generalization error.

-\textbf{Interpretability}.
-The BPR estimator is a good alternative to neural networks both in terms of performance and interpretability.
-Focusing on the case of classification, our estimator can be thought of as a weighted sum of logistic regression coefficients on our polynomial regressors.
-We weight all $M$ of our regressions equally – and if a regressor $X_1$ in included in a specific regression then the logistic coefficient $\beta_1$ will be weighted 1/$M$.
-Using logistic regression enables these $\beta_1$ parameters to have log-odds interpretations.
-Furthermore, using logistic regression makes sure we avoid the prediction problems of linear probability models that can predict values outside the support of our outcome model.
-These features make understanding how our variables impact the prediction of our outcome much more transparent than in the neural network case.